npm/jobs/2018/q1/product-designer.md

 You'll work closely with our head of product (who is also our CEO), and with our engineering team as well as other major stakeholders like marketing, sales, and support to improve current products and envision new ones to add user value.
-You'll help define and drive forward npm's product strategy as well as produce workflows, information architecture, written product specs and wireframes as appropriate.
+You'll help define and clarify npm's entire product suite as well as produce workflows, information architecture, written product specs and wireframes as appropriate.

 You'll be tasked with getting inside our users' heads, applying